axonivy/kubernetes-samples/README.md

 All these samples are shipped with a limited demo license.
 You are able to run the portal application.

+> [!NOTE]
+> All credentials in this repository are for demo purposes and must be changed when used in production.
+> Please do not report any of these in the bug bounty program.

 ## Docker Samples

 Also have a look at our [docker samples](https://github.com/axonivy/docker-samples)